priyasiddharth/critcmp/README.md

     $ cargo bench -- --save-baseline change
     $ critcmp before change

+When exactly two baselines are compared, `critcmp` also computes a two-tailed Welch t-test and reports the resulting p-value to help assess statistical significance of the timing difference.

 Filtering can be done with the -f/--filter flag to limit comparisons based on a regex: